Langeland1996/PG6301-Exam/README.md

 // I had problems with getting Github actions to work on the server, so it doesnt display test coverage.
 // I also had a hard time with the login, and didnt get it done
+// Below are example data for the database to insert, it should already be inside the database

 PG6301 – Exam – November 2022